gtlsgamr/htxyz/posts/blog/getting_tired_of_technology.md

-title="The dying joy of learning" description="The effect of media saturation on the natural urge to learn things." date="2022-02-15"
+title="Where did the joy of learning things go?" description="The effect of media saturation on the natural urge to learn things." date="2022-02-15"
 +++